yaojinhui1993/learn/Laravel-Nova/learn.md

 ### Fields

-- [X] How display field in index page?
+- [X] How to display field in index page?
-  - Add the field in the resource model.
+  - Add field in the resource model.
   - When client request the resource api, then server resolved the correct format, and return.
   - And client request the resource count.
   - Then client render it.